pabera/chaplin-i18n/README.md

 ### Language string parsers

+Set your configuration in the `bin/config.yml`

 #### Template files to POT
 *Currently, this only works for handlebars templates that use chaplin-i18n implementation.
 I will try to solve that.*

-`ruby gettext.rb --src path/to/your/sources --dst path/to/your/destinations`

-If you use [Chaplin-Boilerplate](https://github.com/chaplinjs/chaplin-boilerplate) and [chaplin-generators](https://github.com/pabera/chaplin-generators), that you don't need tp pass any arguments since some default values have been set.
+`ruby intl.rb [read]`

-Now you get an POT output in your `./locales/` folder.
+Now you get a POT output in your `./locales/` folder.
 Use this file to do your translations and put the PO (no MO support right now) in the same folder.

 #### PO to chaplin-i18n JSON files

-`ruby po_to_json.rb --src path/to/your/sources --dst path/to/your/destinations`

-No arguments needed if you use the chaplin-generators.
-You now have a JSON translation output that chaplin-i18n understands.
+`ruby intl.rb write`